 - Include special awards.
 Coordinate with IRC Continuing Committee

 - One large area, with a sitting area within the Information Market Place/Trade Show, should be available for continuous use each day of the congress, morning and evening.

 - An Information Desk should be located where it is readily accessible to all congress attendees.
 A Bulletin Board will be a main part of the Information Center.
 It will serve for exchange of information among delegates.
 All adjustments in the printed program will be posted, such as changes in meeting rooms, replaced speakers, etc. The Information Desk should be operated from early morning until evening every day of the congress.
-All travel information should be on hand, including maps, commercial tour brochures, and bus schedules.
+All tourism information should be on hand, including maps, commercial tour brochures, and bus schedules.
 Large-scale maps can be posted to show the location of the hotel in relation to major points of interest.
 Local volunteers will be required to staff the information booth.

-- Locate in Trade and Information Show area.
+- Locate in Information Market Place Show area.